Stratified noncommutative geometry: Fundamental operations

 \section{Fundamental operations}

 In this section, we establish our fundamental operations on stratifications.
 Towards this end, we first study certain fundamental operations on closed subcategories.
 In particular, we introduce and study the notion of one closed subcategory being \textit{aligned} with another.
-This may be thought of a sort of ``general position'' condition, although it has no direct analog in point-set topology.
 The notion of alignment allows us to state our fundamental operations on stratifications in greater generality than is done in \Cref{subsection.intro.detailed.overview} as \Cref{intro.thm.fund.opns}, while at the same time streamlining their proofs.
 The assertions of \Cref{intro.thm.fund.opns} are recovered as a consequence of the fact that any two closed subcategories determined by a stratification are mutually aligned (\Cref{closed.subcats.are.mutually.aligned}).

 This section is organized as follows. \begin{itemize}

 \item[\Cref{subsection.alignment}:] We introduce the notion of alignment and study its basic consequences.

 \item[\Cref{subsection.fund.opns.on.aligned.subcats}:] We establish a number of fundamental operations on aligned subcategories.